 Before engaging in socialization activities with your adult dog, it is important to ensure that they are up-to-date on vaccinations.
 Vaccines provide protection against common diseases and illnesses that can be transmitted during social interactions with other dogs or in public spaces.
 Talk to your veterinarian to ensure that your dog's vaccinations are current and discuss any additional precautions or vaccines that may be necessary based on your location.

-Train basic commands
+Train basic obedience commands

-Basic is essential for a well-socialized adult dog.
+Basic obedience training is essential for a well-socialized adult dog.
 Teach your dog important commands such as sit, stay, come, and leave it.
 These commands will not only help you ensure your dog's safety during social interactions but also provide structure and guidance for your dog in new environments.
 Consistent obedience training will reinforce your role as the leader and help your dog feel secure and confident in various social situations.

 Use desensitization exercises